 X-rays give us a glimpse of what your pet looks like on the inside.
 It allows us to image the heart, lungs, internal organs, as well as joints and bones.
 We can find conditions in your pet before you might notice symptoms at home and intervene sooner giving us a better health outcome.
 In older pets, we can also stage your pet’s arthritis and determine a treatment outcome that best fits the type and scale of your pet’s arthritis.

 At Common Companion, we vaccinate your animal based on the latest medical evidence and vaccination guidelines.
 We provide only the vaccinations that are appropriate to your pet’s lifestyle.
 All the vaccines your pet needs in a given year are included in our wellness plans.

 Studies show that 85% of dogs and cats over the age of four suffer from periodontal disease.
-Periodontal disease is where plaque and bacteria form around the gum line causing pain and inflammation and weakening the connection between the tooth and the gums.
+Periodontal disease is where plaque and bacteria from around the gum line cause pain and inflammation and weaken the connection between the tooth and the gums.
 Alongside pain and lost teeth, chronic periodontal disease can lead to kidney, liver, lung, and heart disease.
 According to the American Animal Hospital Association, dogs and cats should receive annual oral examinations as well as a dental cleaning under full, general anesthesia starting at one year for cats and small-breed dogs, and at two years of age for larger-breed dogs.
-At Common Companion, we provide state of the art anesthesia and pre-anesthetic work-up including blood work and possibly x-rays to make sure your pet is healthy and a good candidate for dental cleaning.
+At Common Companion, we provide state-of-the-art anesthesia and pre-anesthetic workup including blood work and possibly x-rays to make sure your pet is healthy and a good candidate for dental cleaning.
 While under anesthesia, your pet’s teeth are cleaned just like in human dentistry with the latest techniques and products.